vegather/Disruptive/README.md

 ### Requesting Historical Events

 Fetching historical events for a device is similar to fetching other lists of data (like `getOrganizations` or `getProjects`).
-You need to specify the identifier of the project and the device, and optionally the start/end time and which events to fetch (certain event types are only available for certain device types, eg. `temperature`).
-If the result was `.success`, you will receive a value of type `Events` that contains an optional array of events for each event type.
-Only the event types that were actually returned will be non-nil, not necessarily the one specified in the `eventTypes` parameter.
+You need to specify the identifier of the project and the device, and optionally the start/end time and which events to fetch (certain event types are only available for certain device types, eg. `temperature` events are only available for `temperature` sensors).
+If the `Result` returned in the callback was `.success`, you will receive a value of type `Events` that contains an optional array of events for each event type.
+Only the event types that were actually returned will be non-nil, not necessarily the one specified in the `eventTypes` parameter. ([docs](https://vegather.github.io/Disruptive/Disruptive/#disruptive.getevents(projectid:deviceid:startdate:enddate:eventtypes:completion:)))

 Example of fetching just temperature events for a temperature sensor (defaults to last 24 hours):